 There are several ways to design such a detail, but a common one is to have a ramped approach to the front door and to have something like a sunken matwell inside the door so that people coming into the house can wipe their feet.

 With a reasonable amount of forethought, it’s possible to create a level threshold without it being intrusive in any way.

 Urban Front‘s Raw E80 solid wood design is finished with a classic arch and European oak stain.

 External Fire Doors

 Houses over two storeys have to have half-hour fire doors fitted to habitable rooms leading off the main corridor and landing areas.
-Fire doors do not have to look ugly and there are now plenty of companies offering complementary fire door ranges alongside their standard internal doors.
+However, fire doors do not have to look ugly.
+There are now plenty of companies offering complementary fire door ranges alongside their standard internal doors.